hackgvl/hackgreenville-com/README.md

 Our goal is to connect people to the tech-related community in the Greenville area.
 We do this by providing information on events and organizations in the area, as well as directing people to [sign-up for the HackGreenville Slack](https://hackgreenville.com/join-slack).

-The organization data is queried from Code for Greenville's [organizations API](https://github.com/codeforgreenville/OpenData/blob/master/ORGANIZATIONS_API.md).
+The organization data is queried from HackGreenville Labs's [organizations API](https://github.com/codeforgreenville/OpenData/blob/master/ORGANIZATIONS_API.md).

 Then, for all of these organization, the events can be are queried from the [events API](https://github.com/codeforgreenville/upstate_tech_cal_service).

 ## Forking and Contributing

 - See this project's [CONTRIBUTING.md](CONTRIBUTING.md) before creating issues, forking, or submitting any pull requests.
-- You can connect with the development team by signing up for [Code For Greenville's Slack and visiting the #hackgreenville channel](https://codeforgreenville.org/)
+- You can connect with the development team by signing up for [HackGreenville Labs's Slack and visiting the #hackgreenville channel](https://codeforgreenville.org/)

 ## Tech Stack Notes